maxall41/RustSASA/paper/paper.md

 # Statement of need

 Current SASA calculation tools represent a significant computational bottleneck in structural biology workflows, particularly for molecular dynamics simulations and high-throughput analyses.
 Popular implementations such as those in Biopython and Freesasa, while accurate, become prohibitively slow when processing large protein datasets.
+RustSASA addresses this performance gap by leveraging Rust's efficient parallelization abstractions (via Rayon) and readily available SIMD instructions (via Pulp).
+These optimizations enable RustSASA's performance advantage over the simpler C implementation of the same algorithm in Freesasa.

-RustSASA addresses this performance gap by leveraging Rust's zero-cost abstractions and memory safety guarantees to create a SASA calculation crate that is significantly faster than Freesasa and Biopython.
 Benchmarking on representative protein structures demonstrates that RustSASA achieves a 5× improvement over Freesasa, and a 63× performance improvement over Biopython.
 This performance advantage reduces computational costs for high-throughput structural analyses and makes large-scale comparative studies feasible.
 Furthermore, RustSASA's multi-language support (Rust and Python), command-line interface, and MDAnalysis package ensure broad accessibility across the computational biology community.

 # Results